8rents/Windows-Terminal/docs/03-msys2-bash-zsh-shells/README.md

 > *By Default this installs msys2 to `~\scoop\apps\msys2`*

+---

 ## Understanding the different environments of msys2

+**Since I'm not going to be compiling C code or running custom LLVM containers, I'm just going to run in plain `msys` mode.**

+If you're interested in the differences, here's the list:

 - `msys` and `msys2` (same thing now) - the base MSYS2 tool; all other environments below inherit from this one; contains the GCC 64-bit compiler and Cygwin C library
 - `mingw32` - Minimalist GNU for Windows 32-bit; contains GCC 32-bit compiler